Lauren Sivak, Executive Director

 Managing Director, My Brother’s Keeper

-Chief Development Officer, Tulsa Community Foundation
+Chief Strategy Officer, Tulsa Public Schools

 Michael DuPont

-Director, Tulsa Grantmaking, Schusterman Foundation
+Director, Tulsa Grantmaking, Charles and Lynn Schusterman Family Philanthropies

 Sara Framel